Skip to main content

 When should I use a reformer?

 A reformer is arguably the most popular and versatile piece of Pilates equipment any studio could have.
-It can both support and provide resistance to movements and is excellent for rehabilitation and retraining dysfunctional movement patterns.
-Besides being versatile in terms of the activities it supports, it is also adaptable for different people - it can be used sitting up, standing, or lying down, making it great for those with balance issues or weight-bearing restrictions.
+It can both support and provide resistance to movements, making it excellent for rehabilitation and retraining dysfunctional movement patterns.
+Besides being versatile in terms of the activities it supports, it is also adaptable for different people - it can be used while sitting, standing, or lying down, making it ideal for those with balance issues or weight-bearing restrictions.

-While the reformer can be adapted for many different situations, starting your Pilates practice on a different piece of equipment, even just a mat, might be beneficial.
-A reformer can seem intimidating to a beginner, so it might be good to learn basic Pilates principles and movements on a mat before using a reformer properly, but you can also begin on a reformer if you feel comfortable doing so.
+While the reformer can be adapted for various situations, starting your Pilates practice on a different piece of equipment, such as a mat, may be beneficial.
+A reformer can seem intimidating to a beginner, so it might be good to learn basic Pilates principles and movements on a mat before using a reformer properly.
+Still, you can also begin on a reformer if you feel comfortable doing so.

 Download our Pilates Q&A here!